The quickest way to pay off debt is to cut your costs...

 The best advice would be to continue to pay the council tax as it is until they get back to you with a revised bill.

-If you’re having money worries, are concerned with debt problems or are struggling to work out which bills are most important it could be worthwhile trying our online debt debt system Debt Remedy.
+We can help you deal with money worries.
+If you’ve got debt problems or are struggling to work out which bills are most important, try our online debt tool.
 It’ll help you with free and impartial advice and offer a solution to your situation instantly.